 Nashville Sail Camp is a safe, fun learning experience that encourages a lifelong love of sailing.

 Our program emphasizes water and boating safety, skill development and building confidence in sailing.
 Each day campers will have on-shore classroom sessions to learn the core concepts of sailing.
 This fundamental knowledge must be developed along with practical skill application.
 On-water sessions each day will include learning to steer the boat and trim sails with a focus on teamwork.
 As the week progresses, the challenge level will increase to encourage a progression of learning.
-Camp will include some traditional activities, games and crafts.
+Camp includes some traditional activities, songs, games and crafts.
 Each day campers will rig and de-rig their boats and learn about the responsibilities of boat care.
 This will require cooperation within the group and, with the guidance of their counselors, we know that our campers will have fun, learn and thrive.